 India has no legislation for dealing with bullying in schools.
 In 2001, the Supreme Court ordered that once the student complained about bullying, it was the school’s responsibility to lodge an FIR.
 In 2009, when a medical student died in Himachal Pradesh after he was beaten by his seniors, UGC announced a string of guidelines to be followed by all colleges.
 This included

 - making students sign an affidavit swearing not to engage in any ragging

 - creating anti-ragging committees and squads to keep a vigil in the hostels at odd hours as well as make surprise visits in classrooms.

 - holding college administration accountable for lodging an FIR within 24 hours.

 In 2015 the HRD Ministry emphasized to create similar anti-Ragginfg committees.
 Notices were to be put up to warn students to not engage in bullying.
 However, many students who go through ragging do not feel safe to come forward and report the incident.
 They are afraid of the consequences especially related to any investigations that might reach their family members.

 Laws Against Cyberbullying

-Cyberbullying is becoming a new source of terrorizing in this digital of age.
-A survey by Microsoft revealed that 53% of children in India have been bullied in the cyberspace.
+Cyberbullying is becoming a new source of terrorizing in this digital age.
+A survey by Microsoft revealed that 53% of children in India have been bullied in cyberspace.
 The flexible and ever-changing nature of the virtual world makes it harder to set up a traditional legal infrastructure against it.
 India still does not have any legislation to deal with cyberbullying.